elm/elm-lang.org/src/guide/chapters/interop.md

 Note that `Window.dimensions` and `Mouse.position` will be relative to the `<div>`, not the entire page.
 This means the `Stamper` code still fill the `<div>` entirely and handle clicks appropriately.

-Now that you can embed an Elm program, learn how to communicate between Elm and JS with [ports](/learn/Ports.elm).

 ### Other ways to embed Elm

-The example above embeds in a `<div>` but it is also possible to create Elm components that run fullscreen and ones that have no graphics at all.
-You generate the HTML automatically by specifying an HTML output file with `elm-make Stamper.elm --output=Main.html`
+The example above embeds in a `<div>` but it is also possible to create Elm components that run fullscreen and ones that have no graphics at all:

 ```javascript
 // fullscreen version of Stamper